 Treadmill Cardio Conditioning

-Treadmill cardio conditioning - this beginner program is designed to slowly introduce you to treadmill cardio conditioning, while gradually and painlessly strengthening your heart.
+This beginner program is designed to slowly introduce you to treadmill cardio conditioning while gradually and painlessly strengthening your heart.

 Over a recommended eight-week program, you will slowly increase your ability to work at longer durations with less effort.
-The benefits of treadmill cardio conditioning include greater endurance, increased strength, and improved flexibility.
+The benefits of this include greater endurance, increased strength, and improved flexibility.

 Workout Details